cisco/cisco-network-puppet-module/README.md

 ##### `dual_active_exclude_interface_vlan_bridge_domain`
 Interface VLANs or BDs to exclude from suspension when dual-active.
 Valid value is a string of integer ranges from 1..4095.
 There is no default value.

+##### `fabricpath_emulated_switch_id`
+Configure a fabricpath switch_Id to enable vPC+ mode.
+This is also known as the Emulated switch-id.
+Valid values are integers in the range 1..4095.
+There is no default value.

+##### `fabricpath_multicast_load_balance`
+In vPC+ mode, enable or disable the fabricpath multicast load balance.
+This loadbalances the Designated Forwarder selection for multicast traffic.
+Valid values are true, false or default

 ##### `graceful_consistency_check`
 Graceful conistency check .
 Valid values are true, false or default.
 Default value: true.